TimeMachine1994/TributetreamWebV1/TributestreamDev-Version03/tributestream-app-status.md

 ## Immediate Next Steps

-1. **Frontend API Client Updates**
+1. **Complete API Client Integration**
-   - Update frontend API clients to use the new proxy endpoints
+   - Integrate the new API clients with all remaining frontend components
-   - Ensure proper error handling and type safety
+   - Implement comprehensive testing for the API client integration
-   - Implement comprehensive error recovery strategies
+   - Create fallback mechanisms for handling API errors gracefully
-   - Create integration tests for the API clients
+   - Document the new API client usage patterns for developers

 2. **Enhance Event Management**
    - Create event management UI for admins